coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 become susceptible to all special attacks that affect wood, and you gain vulnerability to fire.

-You gain a +4 enhancement bonus to Strength, but you take a --2 penalty to Dexterity (to a minimum Dexterity score of 1), and your speed is reduced to half normal.
-You can speak but cannot drink (and thus can't use potions) or play wind instruments.
-You have an armor check penalty of --4 and an arcane spell failure chance of 25%.
+You gain a +4 enhancement bonus to Strength, but you take a –2 penalty to Dexterity (to a minimum Dexterity score of 1), and your speed is reduced to half normal.
+You can speak but cannot drink (and thus can’t use potions) or play wind instruments.
+You have an armor check penalty of –4 and an arcane spell failure chance of 25%.

 Your unarmed attacks deal damage equal to a club sized for you (1d4 for Small characters, 1d6 for Medium characters), and you are considered